maj-biostat/misc-notes/neovim.md

 call plug#end()
 ```

-Now launch neovim and run `:PlugInstall` which should install the plugings listed in the `plug.vim` file located in the `autoload` dir.
+Now launch neovim and run `:PlugInstall` which should install the plugings listed in the `init.vim` file located in the `nvim` dir.

 ## Install NCM2